-Fori recently supplied three high capacity AGVs for the automated transport of aluminum ingots for coil production.
+Fori recently supplied three high capacity AGVs for the automated transport of aluminum ingots for aluminum coil production.

 The (3) high capacity automated guided vehicles (AGVs) were supplied to replace a legacy system that was over 20 years old.
 The Fori AGVs will be the primary method of transporting the aluminum ingots through the finishing process.
 Traditional handling systems rely heavily on overhead crane utilization, but the AGV based solution reduces reliance on cranes.